Reviews of Okonjima Plains Camp

 Okonjima Main Camp review

-We upgraded to the Bush Camp - great choice!
+We were upgraded to the Bush camp.

 Okonjima Main Camp review